 I am having an eye emergency!
 Can I still be seen by one of your doctors?

-Yes, we are currently open for emergency visits by appointment only at Alberta Eye Care.
+Yes, we are currently open for emergency visits by appointment.
 Please call us at 503-406-6761 to schedule.
 When you visit your optometrist for issues affecting your eyes, you avoid further stressing our urgent care and primary care offices.

-I’m having trouble with the prescription in my glasses.
+I’m having trouble with the prescription in my glasses and or need an adjustment.
 How can I resolve this issue?